jorgeacostaupm/revisit/public/matrices/assets/encoding_descriptions/barchart.md

 # THIRD KEY CONCEPT: Attribute Encoding

 As you might notice, if the network grows it will be very difficult to read the values on a graph or on the presented adjacency matrices.
-We use a way of encoding mean and variation to visualize this kind of networks.
+We encode mean and variation to visualize these kinds of networks..

 ##### X color bar encodes the mean: